josevnz/rpm_query/Writting UI applications that can query the RPM database with Python.md

 Tkinter is a collection of frameworks: TCL, TK and widgets (Ttk).

-The framework is mature and it has TONS [of documentation and examples](https://docs.python.org/3/library/tkinter.html).
+The framework is mature, and it has TONS [of documentation and examples](https://docs.python.org/3/library/tkinter.html).
 There is also BAD documentation out there, so I would suggest you stick with the official [tutorial](https://tkdocs.com/tutorial/) and then once you master the basis move on with other tutorials.

 Few things to notice:
-* Quickly check if youe system has Tkinter [properly installed](https://tkdocs.com/tutorial/install.html#installlinux) like this: ```python -m tkinter```
+* Quickly check if your system has Tkinter [properly installed](https://tkdocs.com/tutorial/install.html#installlinux) like this: ```python -m tkinter```
 * You make your GUI responsive to events by using callback functions (command=)
 * Tkinter communicate using special variables that track changes for you (*Var, like StringVar)